-Keywords: Balance assessment, computer vision, functional assessment
+Keywords: Balance assessment, computer vision, functional assessment, machine learning

 Overview of Research